kauffecup/dotfiles/README.md

 npm install -g eslint_d
 ```

-### Step 6: Install Hack Nerd Font
+### Step 6: Install BerkeleyMono Nerd Font

-This setup relies on `Hack Nerd Font` - need to add that to system fonts.
+This setup relies on `BerkeleyMono Nerd Font` - need to add that to system fonts.
 It is checked into this repo under the `misc/` directory.
 For more info on nerd fonts, see: https://github.com/ryanoasis/nerd-fonts.